-Also, if you go full frame and they are not, it’s the same issue.
+Also, if you go full-frame and they are not, it’s the same issue.

-Lenses specifically made for crop sensor cameras will not fit on full frame camera bodies.
+Lenses specifically made for crop sensor cameras will not fit on full-frame camera bodies.

 So ask around, see what your photography friends are using and ask if you can borrow their camera for a day or go out shooting with them to try it out.

-Along those same lines, see what your local camera store has available for rent.
+Along those same lines, see what your local camera store has available as rentals.
 Some stores have lenses available to rent for a day or two at a time (or longer).

-So if you need a special lens just for one event you don’t have to actually spend the big bucks.
-Sometimes they also offer rent to own programs, meaning if you rent a lens and decide you really want it – your rental fee will apply to your purchase price.
+So if you need a special lens just for one event (like a 70-200mm f/2.8) you don’t have to actually spend the big bucks to buy it.
+Some stores even offer rent to own programs, meaning if you rent a lens and decide to buy it later – your rental fee will apply to your purchase price.

 Check online for rentals as well with Borrow Lenses (USA based only) or Vistek (in Canada), or other big stores like Adorama in New York City.
 I rented a Canon 15mm lens and a tripod from them once when I was there and had a lot of fun with it for two days.This article helped me make a decision on which would be the best digital camera for meClick To Tweet

-Bottom line – which is the best digital camera for you?
+The bottom line – which is the best digital camera for you?

 The saying goes,